 Nina Tassler was named Chairman, CBS Entertainment, in February 2014.
 She reports directly to Leslie Moonves, President and CEO, CBS Corporation.

-Under Tassler's leadership since she became President of the Entertainment division in 2004, CBS has been America’s most watched network for 10 of the last 11 years.
-During this time, she has introduced a steady supply of hit programs across all genres, including the critically acclaimed, #1 comedy THE BIG BANG THEORY, HOW I MET YOUR MOTHER, THE GOOD WIFE, PERSON OF INTEREST, BLUE BLOODS, ELEMENTARY and the Emmy Award-winning UNDERCOVER BOSS.
-This past fall, she introduced the season's top three new comedies with THE MILLERS, THE CRAZY ONES and MOM.
+Prior to being named Chairman, Nina Tassler served as President, CBS Entertainment, since 2004.
+Under Tassler's leadership, CBS has been America’s most watched network for 11 of the last 12 years.
+During this time, she introduced a steady supply of hit programs across all genres, including the critically acclaimed, #1 series THE BIG BANG THEORY, HOW I MET YOUR MOTHER, THE GOOD WIFE, PERSON OF INTEREST, BLUE BLOODS, ELEMENTARY and the Emmy Award-winning UNDERCOVER BOSS.
+This past fall, she introduced the season's top new comedy, THE MILLERS, and the critically acclaimed MOM.

-Tassler has also helped the Network break new programming ground.
-Last summer, she introduced UNDER THE DOME, an event series based on Stephen King's bestselling novel and produced by Steven Spielberg’s Amblin Television, which became the most watched scripted summer series in 21 years.
+Tassler has also helped the Network break new programming ground with the introduction of big event summer series.
+Last year she introduced UNDER THE DOME, based on Stephen King's bestselling novel and produced by Steven Spielberg's Amblin Television, followed this summer by EXTANT, a mystery thriller starring Academy Award winner Halle Berry.

-Earlier this season, she launched CBS’s Limited Series & Live Event Programming unit, which already has multiple projects in development for next year, including the four-hour mini-series THE DOVEKEEPERS from executive producers Roma Downey and Mark Burnett.
+In 2013, she launched CBS’s Limited Series & Live Event Programming unit, with the first project being the four-hour mini-series THE DOVEKEEPERS from executive producers Roma Downey and Mark Burnett.

-In addition, Tassler has helped transition CBS's top-rated daytime schedule, with successful launches for THE TALK and LET’S MAKE A DEAL, as well as with cross-daypart programming and promotion synergies for a lineup in which every show is growing in ratings.
+In addition, Tassler has helped transition CBS's top-rated daytime schedule, with successful launches for THE TALK and LET’S MAKE A DEAL, as well as with cross-daypart programming and promotion synergies for a lineup in which every show is growing in viewers and/or key women demographics.

 Tassler joined CBS in August 1997 as Vice President, Drama, CBS Productions, before moving to the Network as Senior Vice President of Drama Development in 1998, then becoming President of Entertainment in 2004.